-Minimalism is gaining much attention day by day as more people contemplate living a minimalist lifestyle that's uncomplicated, clutter-free, and financially stable.
+Minimalism is gaining more attention as more people contemplate living a minimalist lifestyle that's uncomplicated, clutter-free, and financially stable.

-While it's easier to be influenced by people living in luxury, looking up to celebrities with separate closet rooms just for their shoes and succumbing to your desire for more living a Minimalist lifestyle is an intentional decision you make.
+While it's easier to be influenced by people living in luxury, living a minimalist lifestyle is an intentional decision you make.

 But is it so hard?